Thiago Santos

-Thiago Santos de Lima (born January 7, 1984) is a Brazilian mixed martial artist currently signed to the Professional Fighters League (PFL), competing in the light heavyweight division.
-Prior to signing with the PFL, Santos competed for the Ultimate Fighting Championship (UFC) in the light heavyweight and middleweight divisions, and he challenged for the UFC Light Heavyweight Championship once in July 2019.
-A professional competitor since 2010, he gained entrance into the UFC by competing on The Ultimate Fighter: Brazil 2.
+Thiago de Lima Santos (born January 7, 1984) is a Brazilian professional mixed martial artist.
+He currently competes in the Light Heavyweight division.
+Santos competed in the Professional Fighters League (PFL) and in the Ultimate Fighting Championship (UFC) in the Light Heavyweight and Middleweight divisions, and he challenged for the UFC Light Heavyweight Championship once in July 2019 A professional competitor since 2010, he gained entrance into the UFC by competing on The Ultimate Fighter: Brazil 2.

 Background

 Santos was born into a poverty-stricken family in Rio de Janeiro.
 In early childhood, he suffered from an undiagnosed disease that spawned growing cysts in his stomach, but which were surgically removed.
 In one of the occasional floods in his city, Santos' family lost their belongings and after a period of homelessness, they settled in the notorious neighborhood of Cidade de Deus.
 Santos' father died just days after his mixed martial arts debut in 2010.